Newmarket Air Raid Shelter: History

 The second design was the pillbox with single-cantilevered roof slab, or "bus" type shelter, as it was called in the original Brisbane City Council list.
 These were designed so that the three brick blast walls could be removed after the war, leaving a concrete back wall and five brick piers at the front.
 Again, entrances were at each end of the front wall.
-Of the 19 "bus" types listed only two survive, at Newmarket and Newstead.
+Of the 19 "bus" types listed only two survive, at Newmarket and Teneriffe.

 The third design was also a "bus" type shelter, but it was built with a stone rear wall, instead of concrete, and six stone piers were later added, instead of five brick piers.
 The three brick blast walls could be removed as normal.
 Two of these "colonnade" types were built- referred to in the Brisbane City Council list as "bus (stone)"- and only one survives, at King Edward Park.

 Most of the Brisbane structures built for the war were removed at the end of World War II.
 The saltwater mains, slit trenches, and sirens disappeared, as did the many standard pillboxes that had stood in the middle of the streets of the Central Business District.
 156 standard pillboxes were built, but none of the surviving public shelters in Brisbane City Council ownership are of that design.
 Of the 21 special shelters, only the one on Queens Wharf Road survives.
 However, of Costello's 58 reusable public surface shelters, 20 have survived; the removal of their blast walls, as planned, had given them a renewed purpose.
 The worker's shelters at the Story Bridge Hotel and Howard Smith Wharves also still exist.

 The front blast wall of the air raid shelter at Newmarket was removed according to plan after World War II, although evidence of the location of the wall is still visible.
 The original floor slab has been covered with topping and a mural has been painted on the interior of the rear blast wall.
 A row of five brick piers has been added and electrical wiring has been introduced.
 The original seat has been removed and refixed within the shelter.